 “Not entirely suitable for children.”

 The Jack Russell Terrier is often called a ‘breed for children’.
-However, the JRT is better suited to the company of active, sporty people as it likes to interact with adults.
+However, the JRT is better suited to companies with active, sporty people as it likes to interact with adults.
 That is not to say that it cannot be a good playmate, as it wants to entertain itself in play, but it is not among the most suitable breeds for small children due to its very pronounced Terrier temperament.
 Although small in size, the interaction between children and Jack should only take place under the careful supervision of an adult.

 Relationship with strangers